 Part 2: Accelerating and Exiting: Investors and Successors

 > Financing Dilemmas

 > Time Permitting: Founding and Building a Board of Directors

 > Founder-CEO Succession

 We are not currently accepting applications for Founder Bootcamp.

 Founder Central Angel Bootcamps are targeted at investors and advisors who help fund and guide startups.
 This bootcamp is presented annually in conjunction with Techstars LA.
 It covers the evaluation of founders and founding teams (taught by Prof. Wasserman) and the legal and financial issues faced by angel investors (taught by Techstars experts).

 Founder Central hosts an annual Symposium exploring different facets of entrepreneurship teaching and research.
-In 2018, a curated group of faculty who teach Prof. Wasserman’s Founder’s Dilemmas materials convened at the Academy of Management meeting in Chicago to exchange ideas on new materials they have developed, lessons learned about how to tackle entrepreneurship teaching challenges, favorite experiential exercises, recent research on founders that pertains to the classroom, and other relevant topics.
+In 2019, a group of faculty with expertise and interest in Entrepreneurial History convened at the Greif Center for Entrepreneurial Studies.
+In 2018, a symposium focused on Founder’s Dilemmas was held at the Academy of Management meeting in Chicago, to exchange ideas on materials for the classroom experience, lessons learned about how to tackle entrepreneurship teaching challenges, favorite experiential exercises, recent research on founders that pertains to the classroom, and other relevant topics.

 Founder Central Forums